-The following describes the typical Support deliverables and timelines for ATP, SMG, and SWG software ("Licensed Software") as they move through their product life cycle and support phases.
+The following describes the typical Support deliverables and timelines for ATP, EDR, SMG, and SWG software ("Licensed Software") as they move through their product life cycle and support phases.
 The actual timelines and deliverables for a specific version of Licensed Software may vary.
 For purposes of this statement, a “Build” means a Major Release, Minor Release, or Maintenance Release, along with all patches including patches to address security vulnerabilities identified.

 Standard Support Phase: Symantec will provide Standard Support for the most current Build of the Licensed Software.
 “Standard Support” means a level of support services that Symantec provides to a customer in response to a Problem, as follows: